Wild Foodies of Philly

 open it to about 30 people if the tours are free, because often only

 1/3 - 1/2 of those who sign up actually show up.
-But, if they paid, then
+But if they paid then almost

-almost all will show up, in which case you may want to limit it to 10-20.
+all will show up, in which case you may want to limit the group to 10-20.

-One-on-one tours are also really great for people who really want to learn the
+One-on-one tours are effective for people who really want to learn the

 everyone to make comments and ask questions as you do the tour.
 Tour guides

-can also learn a lot from their students.
-But politely ask attendees not to
+can learn a lot from their students.
+That said, politely ask attendees not to

 speak while you're talking to the group.

-are for plant identifying and tasting, not foraging, as a rule.
+are for plant identifying and nibbling, not foraging, as a rule.
 Sometimes

 parks offer "weed" removal events, which is a great opportunity to forage.